Phebalium tuberculosum: Description

 Phebalium tuberculosum is an erect shrub that typically grows to a height of 0.3–4.0 m with glandular-warty branchlets, leaves and sepals.
 The leaves are oblong with the edges rolled under, appearing more or less cylindrical, and are about 4–7 mm long and about 1 mm wide.
 The flowers are borne in umbels of three or four, each flower on a thick pedicel 2–5 mm long covered with rust-coloured scales.
 The five sepals are 2–3 mm long, joined at the base.
 The petals are white, broadly elliptical, 3–4.5 mm long and 2–3.5 mm wide, with silvery to rust-coloured scales on the back.
 Flowering occurs from September to December.

 Taxonomy

-This species was first formally described in 1862 by Ferdinand von Mueller who gave it the name Eriostemon tuberculosus and published the description the his book The Plants Indigenous to the Colony of Victoria.
+This species was first formally described in 1862 by Ferdinand von Mueller who gave it the name Eriostemon tuberculosus and published the description his book The Plants Indigenous to the Colony of Victoria.

 The following year, George Bentham changed the name to Phebalium tuberculosum, publishing the change in Flora Australiensis.